DomDevs2000/React-NextJS-Personal-Website/posts/how-to-add-a-searchbar.md

 ```
 # Conclusion

 And there it is, you now know how to implement a search bar into react, using the useState hook.

+For the full code, please refer to the [GitHub](https://github.com/DomDevs2000/Search-Bar-Blog-Code)